p5hema2/Sencha-Domfriendly-Navigation/README.md

     	...
     });
 ```
-- create a NavigationView and extend from "Ext.ux.touch.MhNavigationView" instead of "Ext.navigation.View"
+- create a NavigationView and extend from "Ext.ux.touch.DomFriendlyNavigationView" instead of "Ext.navigation.View"
 or use the "xtype: 'mhnavigationview" instead of "navigationview".

 - create some Views and give them an "xtype" like "MyView1"